jihyunlab/secret-cli/README.md

 $ secret encrypt -d dir -o dir_enc

 input: dir
+encrypted: dir\.env
 encrypted: dir\file
 directory encryption success.
 ```

+If you encrypt the directory containing the .env with directory encryption, the entire .env file will be encrypted.\
+Dotenv cannot properly recognize .env files if the entire file is encrypted. @jihyunlab/secret-cli provides a separate .env encryption option.

 If you do not specify a directory to export to when encrypting, the existing directory will be overwritten with the encrypted results.